Moves that determine all the previous moves

-This page contains the moves up to ply 11 that determine all the previous moves uniquely.
+This page lists moves that determine all the previous moves uniquely.
 If the move ends with a checkmate symbol (#), then the move also determines the game.
+Most of the material on this page comes from an exhaustive computer search up to ply 10 that I completed in January 2004.
+There are three exceptions:

 By "move" I mean its representation in Standard Algebraic Notation (SAN), except for disambiguation (a precision on the file or rank of the starting square).
 Be careful, details are important: If the problem says "4.
 Ra8", then the problem asks to move a rook to a8 without capture.